symfony/symfony-docs/doctrine/lifecycle_callbacks.rst

 Now, you can tell Doctrine to execute a method on any of the available lifecycle events.
-For example, suppose you want to set a ``createdAt`` date column to the current date, only when the entity is first persisted (i.e. inserted):
+For example, suppose you want to set a ``createdAt`` date column to the current date, only when the entity is first persisted (e.g. inserted):

 .. configuration-block::